SAP-archive/sap-devtoberfest-2020/topics/appstudio/readme.md

-# SAP Business Application Studio for Fiori Development
+# SAP Business Application Studio for SAP Fiori Development

 **This enablement content is for Devtoberfest Week 4 : Sep 14 → 18 Sep**